tan-zhihao1/kickpi-book/rk356x/en/04-Hardware Function Test.md

 $ ip link set can0 down
 ```

+Set Contrast Ratio 500KHz

 ```
 $ ip link set can0 type can bitrate 500000
 ```

+Print can0 information

 ```
 $ ip -details -statistics link show can0
 ```

+Activate CAN

 ```
 $ ip link set can0 up
 ```

+**CAN Transmit**